 Flight’s heading East over “the pond” often leave at night so travelers should prepare for sleeping, watching movies on your personal monitor, and a parade of food.
 A small flight bag with clean socks, a toothbrush, and toothpaste, night mask, earplugs, and gum or mints can make a huge difference.
 What you don’t need to bring is food; you will be fed well.

-On the flight to Amsterdam on KLM, a “Tasty Blue” hot dinner meal and breakfast are served.
-Both are tasty and, most importantly, served with a smile.
-If you need more, another dessert or beverage, just ask.
+On the KLM flight to Amsterdam on KLM, a “Tasty Blue” hot dinner meal and breakfast is served.
+They are indeed tasty and, most importantly, served with a smile.
+If you want more, another dessert or beverage, just ask.
 If you want to upgrade your meal, visit the airline’s website and review their food menu when you book your ticket.

 Foodservice begins with a hot towel to wipe your face and hands before the aperitif and nuts, an hors-d’oeuvre choice and meal choice that includes fresh bread, butter, and cheese.
 On longer flights, you can anticipate two meals.
 Heading east, with an evening departure, that would be dinner and then, before landing breakfast.